Tips To Avoid Compulsive Overeating – What is BED or Compulsive Overeating?

 6. Go for Small Plates

-Go for Small Servings
+Go for small servings

-7. Go for Liquid Diet
+7. Go for a Liquid Diet

 8. Watching TV and Compulsive Overeating

-Watching TV and Compulsive Overeating
+Watching TV and compulsive overeating

 What Causes to Eat more While Watching TV?